What actually helps stop nightmares

 What Actually Helps Stop Nightmares?
 Evidence-Based Approaches That Work.

 Nightmares are rooted in brain function, stress, and emotional memory.
 Due to advances in nightmare research, we now know that there are scientifically supported techniques that can reduce nightmares.
-IRT, Lucid Dreaming Therapy, and medication are some of the evidence-supported modalities that can help reduce nightmare frequency.

 Over the past several decades, researchers have studied multiple approaches to reducing nightmare frequency and intensity.